dhecloud/100DaysOfML/log.md

 ### Day 24: 31 July 2018

 **Today's Progress**:
 Hand Pose: Checked how to integrate it using pykinect
 DotA_Predictor: Collecting data mostly, about 16k now.
 Paper: Finished reading GANimation.
+Started reading Tacotron

 **Thoughts:**
 Hand Pose: Using pykinect seems easy enough, but i will have to go down to the lab where the kinect is to give it a try.